monideep2255/COVID-19-Data-Analysis-of-British-Columbia/README.md

 -images still a headache for the presentation: have screenshot and preloaded website -finally done with the code, only powerpoint slides left

+### Final Updates (December 15, 2020):
+-fixed the issue in main.py for the filter function -reviewed my defensive coding
+-focus now on powepoint
+-code freeze: done for the year 2020

 ### Experience:
 -I have not been able to achieve what I want to but it is a start, a foot in the right direction **Always remember, it is worth doing things badly at first than not doing it at all since "the fool is the precursor to the master."**